davletovb/neva/README.md

 - **Hierarchical Agents**: Build specialized mini-agents and coordinate them through outer agents.
 - **Environment Simulation**: Create and simulate diverse environments where agents operate and interact.
 - **Open Source & Community-Driven**: Join us in revolutionizing AI interactions under the MIT License.

+## Quickstart 🚀
+Dive right into ConcordAI with our easy and intuitive quickstart guide.
+Whether you're a seasoned AI enthusiast or just exploring, you can access our collection of specialized AI agents, tools, and environments.
+Simply browse our library, select the components you need, and customize them to your liking (like defining specific tasks or integrating with your favorite tools).
+With just a few clicks, you'll be ready to unleash the power of AI!

+Use our handy code snippets to integrate ConcordAI into your Python projects, GitHub repositories, or other platforms.
+It's that simple!

 ## Installation
 ```bash